kurtlamm/SyncSix/README.md

-# SyncSix
+# Welcome to the SyncSix Prop Controllers Github!
-Arduino Sketches that run on the SyncSix line of open source prop controllers.
+Here you will find various Arduino Sketches that can run on the SyncSix line of open source prop controllers.

 Latest factory default version is: SyncSix_V1.ino